Trisophic-Union/Core-Documents/Constitution/Constitution.md

 We are working with a Trigonocracy Model running at the Municipal level (with exceptions) with Supranational powers outlined in the document.

-Anyone can modify it, its not like its completely offical yet.
+Anyone can modify it, nothing is completely official yet

 I need help in goals lol - Cyborgnetical